 - Was driving under the influence of alcohol or a controlled substance,

 - Was driving with a blood alcohol concentration (BAC) of 0.08 or more as tested within two hours of operating a motor vehicle.

 Degrees of DWI.

 The State of Minnesota has four degrees of DWI that relate to the varying seriousness of the charge.
-The lower the offense the higher the degree (for example: 4th degree DWI is a misdemeanor offense whereas a 1st degree DWI is a felony offense).
-The punishment to be imposed depends on the degree of the DWI conviction, prior DWI convictions or prior driver's license revocations as well as the presence of any aggravating factors.
+These degrees range from 4th degree DWI, a misdemeanor offense, to 1st degree DWI, a felony offense.
+The punishment imposed depends on the degree of the DWI conviction, prior DWI convictions or prior driver's license revocations, and the presence of any aggravating factors.